solids4foam/solids4foam/tutorials/fluidSolidInteraction/3dTube/README.md

    this preCICE IQNILS approach may perform differently than the built-in solids4foam approach.

-In all approaches, the solid domain setup is exactly the same, where an incremental small strain formulation is used (the `linearGeometry` solid model).
+In all approaches, the solid domain setup is the same, where an incremental small strain formulation is used (the `linearGeometry` solid model).
-One-quarter of the tube's cross-section is considered, although the case could actually be modelled as 2-D axisymmetric.
+One-quarter of the tube's cross-section is considered, although the case could be modelled as 2-D axisymmetric.
 The test is run for 0.02 s.
 A relatively tight FSI loop tolerance of 1e-6 is used for all approaches based on the interface motion.
 For approach 6 (preCICE), the relative displacement tolerance was set to 1e-6, and the relative force tolerance was set to 1e-3.